Michigan Teacher Suspended For Encouraging Students To Tell Parents About Cold Classrooms

 After the Taylor School District received several phone calls from parents expressing concerns about the temperatures in the classroom, Logan was suspended – with pay – for three days.
 A disciplinary reprimand was also placed in her file.

 “It violates her freedom of speech and keeps us from doing our job.
-They’re there to instruct, but if the conversation is that it’s too cold or it’s too hot, they can’t teach,” Linda Moore, the president of the Taylor Federation of Teachers, said as she defended Logan’s actions to Yahoo Lifestyles.
+They’re there to instruct, but if the conversation is that it’s too cold or it’s too hot, they can’t teach,” Linda Moore, the president of the Taylor Federation of Teachers, said as she defended Logan’s actions to Yahoo Lifestyle.

 According to The News-Herald, the temperature issues within the classrooms at the high school are the result of the “open design” concept that was originally used when the school was constructed.
 In time, the school district did away with the open concept.
 This, however, resulted in some classrooms having vents while others were left with no direct heat source.

-Speaking to The News-Herald, Taylor School District superintendent Ben Williams, revealed the school is home to more than 65 classes that house students every hour of every day.
-He continued to explain that it was not a widespread problem as somewhere between four and six classrooms tend to run a little warmer or cooler then what would be considered ideal.
+Speaking to The News-Herald, Taylor School District superintendent Ben Williams revealed the school is home to more than 65 classes that house students every hour of every day.
+He continued to explain that it was not a widespread problem, as somewhere between four and six classrooms tend to run a little warmer or cooler then what would be considered ideal.
 He also acknowledged that if a room becomes especially uncomfortable the class can be relocated elsewhere.

 Linda Moore confirms the temperature issues have been reported to the school board, but nothing has been done to fix the problem.